htool/signalk-naviop-plugin/README.md

 # Emulate Naviop AT30

 The aim of the plugin is to make the Naviop panel on the Navico MFD work with SignalK.
+## Requirements

+Currently the plugin requires a 'can0' interface to have canboatjs start a second device on the N2K bus.
+For now it looks like the plugin will not work using an Actisense type of interface.

 ## Setup